 This sinergia project “SWISS-AlpArray” concerns the Swiss contribution to the international AlpArray research initiative.
 It combines a significant contribution to the collaborative seismic field experiment of 600+ broad band stations operating for 2.5 years with a series of targeted research projects within the frame of AlpArray science program and is grouped into four subprojects.
 This project is in collaboration with Edi Kissling, Taras Gerya and Sean Willett at ETH Zürich.

 Our objective in Lausanne is to provide an erosion model for the whole Alps during the Pleistocene and Holocene epochs based on ice flow modeling and luminescence bedrock exposure dating.
 The inferred erosion model will then be interpreted using an ice sheet erosion model coupled with a large geodynamic model to explore the coupling between deep-Earth geodynamic processes and glacial erosion, and therefore investigate the respective role of tectonics and climate on setting erosion rates across the Alps during the last 2 Myr.

 FQM Central Andes Exhumation history

 In this project, the temporal-spatial exhumation history of the Andean mountain belt is constrained to study possible feedback mechanisms between tectonics, climate, and erosion.
 To reach this objective, we use published low-temperature thermochronometric data and new data from the northern and central Chilean Andes which cover a key transition zone of both climatic and tectonic changes.
 After inversion, we constrain the Oligocene-to-Pleistocene exhumation history on the scale of the Andean mountain belt.
 The model outputs are then compared to past and modern climatic and tectonic conditions.
-The project is funded through the Canton of Vaud, Switzerland, and First Mineral Quantum.
+The project is funded through the Canton of Vaud, Switzerland, and First Quantum Minerals.

 Team member involved: Nadja Stalder